Why Traditional Sales Training Fails—and How to Fix It

-High-growth companies approach training differently.
-They embed it into a scalable, go-to-market platform—turning training from a cost center into a performance lever.
-Here’s why most training fails—and how to fix it.
+High-growth companies take a different approach.
+They embed training into a scalable commercial platform—turning training from a cost center into a true performance lever.

 1. It’s Not Aligned to Strategic Objectives